-Colin Sawdy is an intellectual property lawyer specialising in trade marks, copyright and designs.
-He is Head of Trade Marks.
+Colin Sawdy is an intellectual property solicitor specialising in trade marks, copyright and designs.
+He heads Howard Kennedy's Trade Marks practice.

-Colin also assists clients with regard to copyright and domain name matters, ranging from securing the protection of such rights through to their commercialisation and enforcement against infringing third parties.
+Colin assists clients with copyright and domain name matters, ranging from securing the protection of such rights through to their commercialisation and enforcement against infringing third parties.

 As a dual-qualified UK solicitor and US attorney at law, Colin provides strategic advice to clients seeking to protect intellectual property rights internationally.
 He is licensed to practise in the state of Illinois, having worked in the IP departments of international law firms in Chicago for a number of years.